-Going back to the idea of a flux conservation relationship (2.10), we now have wave energy E and wave energy flux F. Unless wave energy is created (by wind generation) or destroyed (by wave breaking or bottom friction) we might expect that a wave energy equation such as applies for linear waves.
-This statement (2.26) can be more generalized as a wave-action conservation equation.
+The statement (2.26) can be more generalized as a wave-action conservation equation.
 Such an equation can apply to a variety of linear wave situations from surface gravity waves, to internal waves, to sound waves.
-This is a topic that deserves more discussion but it belongs in a general linear waves course.
-But keep (2.26) in mind as it wil appear in various guises later on.
+This is a topic that will be addressed in later parts of the course when we focus on inhomogeneous media.
+But keep (2.26) in mind as it will appear in various guises later on.